-Blame it on your metabolism.
-The complex network of hormones and enzymes that not only convert food into fuel but also affect how your body deals with food (read: gain or loose weight).
+Blame it on your metabolism: the complex network of hormones and enzymes that not only convert food into fuel but also affect how your body deals with food (read: gain or lose weight).

 “The process of metabolism establishes the rate at which we burn our calories and, ultimately, how quickly we gain weight or how easily we lose it,” says Robert Yanagisawa, MD, director of the Medically Supervised Weight Management Program at Mount Sinai Medical Center in New York.

 Each body’s metabolism is different and influenced by a variety of variables including, yes, genetics; age (metabolism naturally slows about 5% per decade after age 40); your gender (men generally burn more calories at rest than women); and proportion of lean body mass (the more muscle you have, the higher your metabolic rate tends to be).

 No matter your demographics, these five foods help to boost your metabolism and promote a healthful diet.

 Protein helps maintain and build muscle mass, and takes time to digest and uses more energy to break it down than regular carbs.
 Add fish, chicken, turkey, eggs and lean meat to your diet.

 Fiber is a non-digestible carbohydrate that uses up energy and can boost metabolism in the process.
 Whole grains such as quinoa and wheat germ, fruits like antioxidant-filled berries, and all vveggies, are packed with fiber.